koltrakak-learning-repos/CV_learning_repo/image_filtering/asd.md

 A gaussian filter considers only distance from the center

-A bilateral filter is more computationally expensive than a gaussian filter because we have to compute the weights
+A bilateral filter is more computationally expensive than a gaussian filter because we have to compute the (intensity distance) weights at each position in the image

 - way slower than the gaussian filter